 That said, factors such as; if an employee is absent to look after a dependent, or you have chosen to close the business because of bad weather or a snow day, do affect if an employee should be paid.

-Karen Barker, Head of Employment Law and HR at SAS Daniels, explains: “Essentially, if the weather prevents an employee from getting into work then they haven’t earned a wage for that day, but there are exceptions.”
+Katie Hodson, Employment Law and HR Group Manager at SAS Daniels, explains: “Essentially, if the weather prevents an employee from getting into work then they haven’t earned a wage for that day, but there are exceptions.”

 “The first being that if you, as the employer, chooses to close the workplace, then you aren’t complying with the contractual obligation to provide employees with work.
 Therefore, you can choose to close but employees must still be paid.”